atomicfruitcake/Seletest/README.md

 Also populate all the required URLs for starting browser and assert pages.
 If using JIRA or Slack, you will want to add the URL and/or webhook API details for the relevant instances.
 This should be done in /src/common/Properties.java

 ## Scripting
 You are now ready to script tests.
-Example tests has been included in the src/tests folder.
+Example tests have been included in the src/tests folder.
 Note, the preferred way to click a web element is to use

 ```java
 CommonFunctions.clickElement(driver, "cssSelector of element");